A Quick Note On Security

 Epinio secures access to its API with TLS and basic authentication.

-epinio login [URL] command after installation to save the necessary credentials
+epinio settings update command after installation to extract and save the necessary credentials

 (user, password) and certificates.
 The information is stored in Epinio's settings,